Terry McDermott, Olympic speedskating gold medalist in 1964, dies at 82

 At last year's Beijing Olympics, the U.S. speedskating team won three medals, including Erin Jackson's gold in the women's 500.

 “As they say, success breeds success,” Shimabukuro said.
-“I can’t speak enough of Terry’s impact and influence in the sport for me as a skater and me as a staff member at U.S. Speedskating.”
+“I can’t speak enough of Terry’s impact and influence in the sport.”

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports